 Our developers here at Yocket have worked especially hard to come up with this feature.
 We use big data and artificial intelligence to help predict the chances of you getting an admit from a university for a particular course.
 You can use this feature along with our grad school finder or click on the course of your choice on the University’s review page!Read More

 This feature can be used to compare two or more universities.
 It displays comparisons based on Cost of studying, Scholarships, Weather, Location, Ranking, and so much more!!.Read More

 Given is a set of universities, third parties and government institutions that offer scholarship opportunities to international students wanting to pursue their studies abroad.Read More

 The Undergrad College Finder is a great way to commence your journey to your dream University for your Bachelors.
 You just have to enter your Test Scores (SAT/ACT scores, average of your scores in High School) and fill your Academic Profile (name of the Board and latest Institute attended) and thereafter get a specially curated list of the 12 Universities for your profile, classified under Ambitious, Target & Safe.Read More

-The Common Application is a common platform for under graduate admissions to USA.
+The Common Application is a common app for undergraduate course admission to USA.
 A lot of universities and colleges receive undergraduate applications via the website.